mit-ll-responsible-ai/hydra-zen/docs/source/experimental.rst

             }
             return results_to_serialize, all_results

-If we are to configure our Hydra application to use this sweeper we must store the a configuration in Hydra's Config Store API [5]_
+If we are to configure our Hydra application to use this sweeper we must use Hydra's Config Store API [5]_ to ensure the configuration is available to your Hydra application.

 .. code:: python